Tradesy

-Tradesy is an online peer-to-peer resale marketplace for buying and selling women's fashion.
-The company is headquartered in Santa Monica, California.
+Tradesy was an online peer-to-peer resale marketplace for buying and selling women's fashion.
+The company was headquartered in Santa Monica, California.

 History

 Tradesy was established in 2009 by Tracy DiNunzio with the intent of creating a marketplace for women to buy and sell their secondhand clothes.

 The company started in 2009 under the name Recycled Bride, a peer-to-peer resale marketplace where brides could buy and sell wedding dresses and accessories.
 DiNunzio soon expanded her platform to women's luxury fashion.
 Tradesy officially launched in 2012.

-Tradesy announced Series B funding from Kleiner Perkins Caufield & Byers for $30M in January 2015.
+Tradesy joined the Launchpad LA accelerator in 2011.
+The company announced Series B funding from Kleiner Perkins Caufield & Byers for $30M in January 2015.
 In May 2016, Tradesy secured an additional $30M in Series C funding from Wildcat Capital Management.

 On November 17, 2015, Tradesy acquired Shop Hers, an international luxury marketplace dedicated to second-hand designer fashion.

 In the spring of 2018, Tradesy announced their acquisition of New York-based closet organizing and styling service, Fitz — now rebranded as Tradesy Closet Concierge.

 In March 2022, it was announced Tradesy had been acquired by the secondhand luxury marketplace Vestiaire Collective.